emonadeo/Nolimits2Sounds/README.md

 #### Using `MultiSection`

 Since Section Names in NoLimits 2 are unique you still might want to have your sound be applied to multiple sections.
 For this Reason I've provided a **MultiSection** object which your Sound-Class automatically implements.
-Access it any time by calling `this.ms`.
+Access it any time by calling `this.multisection`.
 Currently the MultiSection-Class has the following functions:

 | Function                                            | Returns               | Description |
 | --------------------------------------------------- | --------------------- | ----------- |